Details you need to provide at the appointment

 - It will be helpful to take along some documents with you to confirm the details you are giving to the registrar.
 Please bring any of the following: passports, birth certificates, marriage certificates, driving licences, council tax bills and change of name deeds.
 Please don't worry if you can't find documents or forget to bring them - the registration can still go ahead

 Birth certificates cost £11 each, please take your debit / credit card with you for payment.
 If you need to apply for certificates at any stage after attending your appointment, please go to our certificates and family history webpage.

 Any correction requested to a birth certificate will have to be accompanied by a non-refundable fee of £75 or £90 ( dependent on whether the correction can be done locally or has to be referred to General Register Office).
 Any correction application must be made in the district where the event occurred.
 We therefore request that you check the register page very carefully before signing to avoid the need to make corrections

 Married parents automatically have joint legal parental responsibility as do unmarried parents where both attend the registration and sign the register.

-There are occasions where scientific tests for paternity are required.
-The Registration Service will only accept paternity tests from the companies listed with the High Court Family Division.
+There are occasions where scientific tests for DNA are required.
+The Registration Service will only accept DNA tests from government accredited testing companies as listed on GOV.UK.